PTB-M4D/PyDynamic/doc/Getting started.rst

 application of the software in the examples folder.
 Here is just a short list to get you started.

-Uncertainty propagation for the application of a FIR filter with coefficients *b* with which an uncertainty *ub* is associated.
+Uncertainty propagation for the application of an FIR filter with coefficients *b* with which an uncertainty *ub* is associated.
 The filter input signal is *x* with known noise standard deviation *sigma*.
 The filter output signal is *y* with associated uncertainty *uy*.